spg2182/IranianShop/README.md

 6. Access the system:
    - Open the project in your browser
-   - To access the admin panel, use an account with "admin" access level
+   - To access the admin panel, use an account with "admin" access level, Password is admin1234

 ## Usage